Do Go On - 361 - The Hollywood Bandit

 From London in Great Britain, it's Hannah Hudson.

-Can't wait to Hannah hug my son.
+Can't wait to Hannah Hug, my son.

-I've never seen Dave choke
+I've never seen Dave choke.

-So don't get in his head
+No, so don't get in his head.

-He's got the yips
+He's got the yips.

-He's got a few more, he's alright
+He's got a few more.

-You don't say to someone
+You don't say to someone, you've got the yips.

 I'm trying to reverse jinx him.